What Are Machine Learning Uses to Improve Static Analysis?

 - Eliminating security vulnerabilities.

 - Managing code quality over time by measuring, tracking, and reporting on quality metrics, such as Cyclomatic Complexity.

-If you want to see either static analysis tool in action, be sure to sign up for a demo.
+If you want to see either static analysis tool in action, be sure to register for a free trial.